What Does "Squared" Mean in Math? A Fun Guide for 10-Year-Olds

-The word “squared“ comes from shapes, particularly squares!
+The word squared comes from shapes, particularly squares!
 Imagine you’re drawing a square in which every side length is three units long.
 In a square, all sides are equal, so it has four equal sides.
 How many small squares might fit inside your big square?
-Let’s be counted:
+Let’s count:

 The result, 9, is measured in square units.
-That’s why we call it “squared” – because it’s like filling up a square shape with equal sides!
+That’s why we call it squared, because it’s like filling up a square shape with equal sides!
 Numbers like 9, 16, and 25 are called square numbers because they represent the area of a square with equal sides.
 The term is called 'square' because of this geometric connection.
-Whether you are in algebra 2nd grade or working on greater superior topics, this visual connection enables make the concept stick.

 The Special Symbol: ²